________________________

 So, thank you for being part of the JVS effort to reach out!

-So one day my friend calls me and says he has three hoodies for me: one 2XL and two lady's.
+So one day my friend called me and says he has three hoodies for me: one 2XL and two lady's.
 When I went to pick them up, he offered me a pair of size 11 high top Adidas runners.
 I jokingly said to him that I would be asked for all those articles that night, not knowing that this would be exactly the case.

 When Rita joined me at our starting point she gave me $20 that a neighbor donated.

-At the start of our route Chris, a member of the homeless community, saw us on this very cold evening and asked for a hoodie; he is very tall and the 2XL one that was donated fit him perfectly.
+At the start of our route, Chris, a member of the homeless community, saw us on this very cold evening and asked for a hoodie.
+He is very tall and the 2XL one that was donated fit him perfectly.
 Near the end of our route by Central Baptist church, two ladies each asked me for a hoodie and the two lady's ones I was given earlier also fit perfectly.

 In the meantime, a fellow asked me if I would be interested in buying his four sets of Olympic mittens.
 When I asked him how much he wanted for them, he said $20, so I gave him the $20 that was donated (which Rita had brought).
-Now, I have only ever carried gloves and never mittens, so thought I would be holding on to them for a while.
+Now, I have only ever carried gloves and never mittens, so I thought I would be holding on to them for a while.
 Shortly after though, a lady came up and asked if she could have a pair of the red mittens.
 I said that I had a container full of gloves but she explained that both her hands were crippled and she was only able to wear mittens, so I gave her a pair of the mittens I'd bought earlier.

 Last but not least, a young fellow came up and asked if we had any shoes.
 I asked him what size he was, and he said size 11 men's, so I handed him the Adidas high tops.
 He thanked me and said he was going to check how they fit.
 I assured him that they would and he later confirmed that they fit perfectly.